kimh/clojure-by-example/source/index.md

 ## Closure

-When a function (let's call this *inner* function) is returned from another function (let's call this *outer* function), and the inner function does somethings with the arguments given from outer function, then the inner function is called **closure**.
+When a function (let's call this *inner* function) is returned from another function (let's call this *outer* function), and the inner function does somethings with the arguments given from outer function, then the inner function is called a **closure**.

 ```clojure
 user=> (defn inner